steinmns/Cinema-Stats/README.md

 Python based application to log and monitor viewing history

 # Repository Format
+- The repository is comprised of a main python file and three UI files for each of the screens in the interface.
+This will likely become more modular in the future, but it is not a current priority.

 # Operation
+- A full operation manual will be written once the interface is complete.
+The manual will also be available within the application.

 # Development
+- Currently working on the "Add New Movie" functionality
+- Last completed: Tables now display data from the database

 # Future Improvements/Ideas (Subject to change)
 - Separate tabs for TV and Music